 The higher the rate of growth, the faster the growth will accelerate.
 In this example, with a growth rate of 10%, the growth in year 20 is equal to 70% of the original amount.
 However, with a 20% growth rate, the growth rate in year 20 is equal to 988% of the initial $100!

 The fact that compound interest is so powerful, is one of the reasons it’s difficult to create wealth solely by earning a salary.
-A salary, especially one that only that grows at the rate of inflation, doesn’t give one leverage.
+A salary, especially one that only grows at the rate of inflation, doesn’t give one leverage.
 By contrast, saving and investing allows capital to multiply.
 Twenty to thirty years compound returns can turn a modest amount invested in a diversified portfolio into a sizable nest egg.

 A savings account earning the same interest rate will grow faster as the compound frequency increases.
 The following table illustrates the effect of simple interest vs. compound interest with different compounding periods.
 The original example of $100 earning 5% a year for 10 years is used.